Accessing the marksheet

 Bulk Edit Marks - In the slide over, choose the grade/mark that applies to the selected students and then click on the green Save Changes button.

-Bulk Copy Marks (not available from the Latest Marks page) - Copy assessment marks between past, present and future assessment periods.
+Bulk Copy Marks - Copy assessment marks between past, present and future assessment periods.
 Both the source and target assessment periods must be visible in order to select them, so remember to change the dates in the filters!
 You can see which marks will be copied over - any marks highlighted in red will be overridden, and grey will not be changed.

-Bulk Edit Multiple Columns (not available from the Latest Marks page) - update the marks for the same assessment period for multiple assessments at once.
+Bulk Edit Multiple Columns - update the marks for the same assessment period for multiple assessments at once.

 To add a comment click on the comment cell and a pop-up window will appear for you to type your comment into.
 You can also use a snippet.